VolgaCTF/volgactf-final-api/README.md

-# Themis Finals API
+# VolgaCTF Final API

+[VolgaCTF Final](https://github.com/VolgaCTF/volgactf-final) is an automatic checking system (ACS) for A/D CTF contests.

-This documents describes Themis Finals public APIs, namely Capsule API and Flag API.
+This documents describes VolgaCTF Final public APIs, namely Capsule API and Flag API.

 ## Prerequisites
-1. You should know a contest checking system's IP address or FQDN.
+1. You should know an ACS IP address or FQDN.
 In this guide `10.0.0.2` will be used.
 2. You should have a command-line utility capable of sending HTTP requests.
 For instance, [curl](http://curl.haxx.se) is a fine one.

 ## Capsule API